Harika-i/Library-Management-System/README.md

 ## 💻 How to Run Project

 1. Clone repository
-2. Open backend in IntelliJ
+2. Open backend in any IDE(Ecllipse, VSC, IntelliJ)
 3. Configure MySQL in application.properties
 4. Run Spring Boot application
 5. Open frontend index.html in browser